z0rc/renovate-15580/README.md

   causes unnecessary diff between terraform and renovate.
 - Losing vital information about negative constrains.
 Some module can define required version like `>= 4.5.0, < 5.0.0`, while main code requires just `>
   4.0.0`.
-Without this information from module constrains terraform eventually will pick incorrect version, leading to multitude of problems for end user.
+Without information from module constrains terraform eventually will pick incorrect version, leading to multitude of problems for end user.